ISP2018/isp-qa-KameriiJ/questions.md

 - [ ] You may write more production code than is sufficient to make sure that all of bugs are already fixed.

 Ref: [Clean Code](http://www.investigatii.md/uploads/resurse/Clean_Code.pdf) "Unit Tests" (page 121)

+Q4: You might develop your own list of specific issues to check or There’s a very minimal list to get you started:
+- Can you read and understand the code?
+- Are there any obvious errors?
+- Will the code have any undesirable effect on other parts of the application?
+- Is there any duplication of code (within this section of code itself or with other parts of the system)?
+- Are there any reasonable improvements or refactorings that can improve it?

+Ref: [PAD](https://github.com/mart0/Useful-materials---books-presentations-ant-etc./raw/master/Others/Practices%20of%20an%20Agile%20Developer.pdf) "Review Code" (page 165)